 The celebration of the Lunar New Year falls between January and February on the Western calendar and changeable date year after year.

 Officially three days long, but Vietnamese will spend for weeks.
-It is a time for the spirits of ancestors home and makes temple pilgrimages.
-TET holiday is also a time for Family reunion to eat, drink and cheering for the best luck of the upcoming year.
+It is a time for the spirits of ancestor's homes and makes temple pilgrimages.
+TET holiday is also a time for Family reunion to eat, drink, and cheer for the best of luck of the upcoming year.

 We suggest you visit Vietnam before or after TET a week.
-Because the actual date of the TET celebration as most stores and shops are closed and food prices are much higher than usual and fewer choices services.
+Because of the actual date of the TET celebration, most stores and shops are closed and food prices are much higher than usual, and there are fewer choices of services.

 Vietnamese cuisine is known for its fresh ingredients and healthy.

-The national dish is pho, or noodle soup, spring rolls which is very popular of any menu at any restaurant even small store on the street.
+The national dish is pho, or noodle soup, spring rolls which is very popular on any menu at any restaurant, even small stores on the street.